 Over the last 10 years, Jim has become captivated by the magical cichlids from Madagascar.
 They have certainly ‘supercharged’ his passion for the cichlid keeping hobby.
-Jim has had extensive collecting experience in Mexico, Belize, Cuba, and Brazil as well as the Southern U.S. He maintains a very active YouTube channel with around 700 videos as of January, 2019, highlighting the fish he keeps or has kept.
-The emphasis is on maintenance and breeding, along with social interactions, both con- and heterospecific.
+Jim has had extensive collecting experience in Mexico, Belize, Cuba, and Brazil, as well as the Southern U.S. He maintains a very active YouTube channel with around 700 videos as of January 2020, highlighting the fish he keeps or has kept.
+The emphasis is on maintenance and breeding, along with social interactions, both con- and hetero-specific.

 ‘The Cichlids of Madagascar – A Land in Crisis’